 You’ll find a variety of home styles in the Riddle Highlands subdivision including English Cottage influences, American Four-square, Tudor style and others.
 Many homeowners in the Riddle Highlands enjoy living in an Aurora historic district and owning a part of Illinois history.
 Driving through the neighborhood you will notice many of the homes are solidly built from brick or even local quarry stone.

 The Riddle Highlands Historic District is located near the intersection of Lawndale Avenue and Wilder Street (west of Route 31) on the west side of the Fox River.
-The entire Riddle Highlands Historic District encompasses several blocks of unique and historical homes.
+The entire Riddle Highlands Historic District encompasses several blocks of unique and historical homes which need some maintenance so if you need a plumber you will need to reach out to these guys for a reliable and professional Plumbing Service, which can help a lot with this.
+If you have a plumbing emergency contact Emergency Plumber Brookwater, offer you real plumbing skills to solve all number of plumbing issues.
 It’s also located conveintly near local shopping venues such as the Northgate Shopping Center on Lake Street and has easy access to I-88.